 I was Punished for Speaking Up

 He angrily set out to punish me as severely as he possibly could.
-Luckily, I did not experience death threats like Christine Blasey Ford.
+Luckily, I did not experience death threats like Christine Blasey Ford for her testimony about Brett Cavanagh.
 I was, however, disowned and disinherited.
 My father made it clear he wanted nothing to do with me or anyone who would remind him of me – meaning my children, his grandchildren – ever again.

 16 years later my father died (Age 81) and true to his word he never spoke to me or my children again.
-I was fortunate to have a counselor (8 years after he disowned me in 2004) who upon hearing my story shared with me that my father was clearly an extreme narcissistic personality disorder and the greatest gift he could’ve possibly given me and my children was to disown us.
+I was fortunate to have a counselor (8 years after he disowned me in 2004) who upon hearing my story shared with me that my father was clearly an extremely malignant narcissist and the greatest gift he could’ve possibly given me and my children was to disown us.
 She assured me that there was nothing I could’ve ever said or done that would’ve changed the way he was.

 Narcissists, especially extreme narcissists, can never admit to having ever done anything wrong.
 They are really good at blaming and shaming others – as well as rewriting in their minds whatever happened – truly believing their version of events.
-We are so seeing this play out in September 2018 with total denial and a vengeful, angry “I will get back at you for putting me through this” response.
+This is what we saw play out in September 2018 with total denial and a vengeful, angry “I will get back at you for putting me through this” response.

 History shows that women (and often men too) who come forward are usually re-victimized, disbelieved, and punished in some way creating the reality that it is not safe to come forward.
 Hence, much of the trauma around what has happened to so many stays in the shadows.

-It’s time for men and women to support one another in changing the culture so that sexual predators can no longer hide in the shadows using intimidation and fear to get away with their crimes.
+It’s time for men and women to support one another in changing the culture so that sexual predators (or abusers of any kind) can no longer hide in the shadows using intimidation and fear to get away with their crimes.